ingkebil/development/python/count_variants/setup_py.md

     ├── __version__.py
 ```

-Add all the new files to a new git commit.(Tips: use `git status` to see if all files are committed.)
+Add all the new files to a new git commit.
+(Tip: use `git status` to see if all files are committed.)

 [setup_guide]: https://github.com/kennethreitz/setup.py
 [init_doc]: https://docs.python.org/3/tutorial/modules.html#packages